flapdoodle-oss/de.flapdoodle.embed.mongo.spring/HowTo.md

 }
 ```

-## Test migration
+## Config Prefix

-You should change the mongodb relevant prefix in your config files from `spring.mongodb.embedded` to 'de.flapdoodle.mongodb.embedded'.
+Use 'de.flapdoodle.mongodb.embedded' as prefix in your config files.